0xKitsune/sstan/docs/Contributing.md

         }
 ```

 The `Visitor` trait contains a unique extractor method to extract each node type from the AST.
-So, to finish the `ContractDefinitionExtractor` we need implement the `Visitor` traot and override the `extract_contract` method to push the node to our `targets` each time we hit a `ContractDefinition` in the AST.
+So, to finish the `ContractDefinitionExtractor` we need implement the `Visitor` trait and override the `extract_contract` method to push the node to our `targets` each time we hit a `ContractDefinition` in the AST.

 This looks like: